-- This document presents the Security Target for composition (ST) of the ST31H320 A01 Security Integrated Circuit (IC), designed on the ST31 platform of STMicroelectronics, with firmware version 2.0.2, and optional cryptographic library Neslib 4.2.10. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- 4 This document presents the Security Target (ST) of the ST31H320 C01 Security Integrated Circuit (IC), designed on the ST31 platform of STMicroelectronics, with firmware version 2.0.2, and optional cryptographic library NesLib 6.2.1. - 5 The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - 6 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.